decentraland/documentation/content/creator/sdk7/blockchain/scene-blockchain-operations.md

 To use the test network you must set your Metamask Chrome extension to use the _Goerli test network_ instead of _Main network_.

-You must also own MANA in the Goerli blockchain.
-To obtain free Goerli mana in the test network, go to our [MANA faucet](https://faucet.decentraland.io/).
+You must acquire Goerli Ether, which you can obtain for free from various external faucets like [this one](https://faucet.paradigm.xyz/ ).

+If your transactions also involve MANA, you can also obtain free Goerli MANA from our [Goerli MANA faucet](https://faucet-goerli.decentraland.io/).

 {{< hint info >}}
 **💡 Tip**:  To run the transaction of transferring Goerli MANA to your wallet, you will need to pay a gas fee in Goerli Ether.
-If you don't have Goerli Ether, you can obtain it for free from various external faucets like [this one](https://faucet.ropsten.be/).
 {{< /hint >}}

 To preview your scene using the test network, add the `DEBUG` property to the URL you're using to access the scene preview on your browser.
 For example, if you're accessing the scene via `http://127.0.0.1:8000/?position=0%2C-1`, you should set the URL to `http://127.0.0.1:8000/?DEBUG&position=0%2C-1`.

 Any transactions that you accept while viewing the scene in this mode will only occur in the test network and not affect the MANA balance in your real wallet.

+If you need to test transactions in the Polygon Testnet and need to have MANA on that testnet, you'll need to swap MANA to that network after acquiring it in Goerli.
+To bridge Goerli MANA to the Polygon Testnet, visit your [Decentraland account page in Goerli](https://account.decentraland.zone/) and click on ‘swap’ on the Ethereum MANA side.

 ## Send custom RPC messages